-Every patient at The Treatment Center works with a team of physicians, nurses and counselors to develop a personalized recovery plan that fits their needs.
+Every patient at The Treatment Center works with a team of physicians, nurses, and counselors to develop a customized recovery plan that fits their needs.
 The focus of 30-day treatment is to provide patients with the skills needed to maintain sobriety while transitioning back into society.

 Patients face intensely personal challenges throughout their recovery.
 That’s why the experts at The Treatment Center design recovery plans that are equally personal.
 Get in contact with our admissions counselors if you have more questions about everything included in our 30-day treatment program.